 He sanded down the rust off of the shelves, but he stopped short of getting to bare metal.
 The metal was getting a bit thin!
 He applied three coats of Rust-Oleum Rusty Metal primer, letting each coat dry about 15 minutes in between.

 While the primer dried, he turned his attention to the metal frame and legs of the cart.
 He used Mother’s Mag and Aluminum polish, a mild abrasive that removes light rust, and worked his magic.
-They came out as shiny as new, all surface rust was gone.
-He decided to leave them original.
+They came out as shiny as new, he saw no more surface rust at all.
+So he decided to leave the pieces as original.
 Good call!

 That job completed in about 45 minutes, he went back to the shelving pieces.
 He had gone to the store and selected Rust-Oleum’s Stop Rust in Jade.
 It’s a very pretty green with a more cool blue undertone.
 He applied three coats of this spray paint, letting each one dry for about 15 minutes between coats.

-This cart was discarded because it was ugly and rusted.
-It was outdated and had a dangerous electrical cord.
-For the cost of two cans of spray paint and two of primer and just about three hours of time invested, this cart is like new.
+Someone discarded this cart due to its ugly and old appearance.
+The electrical cord appeared outdated and unsafe.
+But for the cost of two cans of spray paint and two of primer and just about three hours of time invested, this cart is like new.
 It will add fun and vibrant color and serve as a chic serving piece.

-I know that I am going to love this piece and enjoy it for many years to come!
+I know that I am going to love this bar cart and enjoy it for many years to come!
 But for now, I’m keeping my eyes open for that next great project piece.